THM-MoTE/mope-server/README.md

-# Mo|E - Modelica Integration for Editors
+# MoPE - Modelica Integration for Editors
-Mo|E brings IDE-features for Modelica into your favourite Editor.
+MoPE brings IDE-features for Modelica into your favourite Editor.
 Features are documented in the [Feature Overview](doc/features.md).

-## Mo|E - Server
+## MoPE - Server
-This is the server-process for Mo|E.
+This is the server-process for MoPE.

 # Subprojects
-Mo|E uses the following subprojects:
+MoPE uses the following subprojects:
 - [omc-java-api](https://git.thm.de/njss90/omc-java-api) -
   Java-implementation of OMC's CORBA interface
 - [EnhancedWatchService](https://github.com/njustus/EnhancedWatchService) -